playXE/libimmixcons/README.md

 clang -flto=thin -fuse-ld=lld -L<path to libimmixcons.a> -llibimmixcons -o main -O2 ./cmain.o
 ```

+# Platform support
+- Linux

+  Everything works as expected.
+- macOS

+  Everything works as expected, this library was firstly developed on macOS machine.

+- FreeBSD,OpenBSD,NetBSD

+  I don't know if it works or no, if you tested this library on these platforms please file an issue.

+- Windows

+  Should work but it is not tested.

 # TODO

 - More documentation and more examples.